DestinyObs/DestinyObs/README.md

   - Led a team of developers to ensure timely project delivery.

 - **Intern** at Cyberspace Ltd. (May 2022 - Aug 2022)
-  - Acquired great knowledge on the development, Deployment & testing of Applications, and enhancing user engagement.
+  - Acquired great knowledge on the development, deployment, and testing of applications, enhancing user engagement.
   - Gained hands-on experience in backend development and API integration.

+- **DevOps Engineer** at a Startup (June 2024 - Present)
+  - Managing and automating infrastructure, ensuring system reliability and scalability.
+  - Implementing CI/CD pipelines and monitoring solutions to streamline operations.

 ## 🌱 What I'm Learning

-Currently exploring advanced concepts in backend development, Learning Golang, microservices architecture, and DevOps.
+Currently exploring advanced concepts in DevOps, including microservices architecture, container orchestration with Kubernetes, and continuous integration/continuous deployment (CI/CD) practices.

 ## 📫 Let's Connect